 Chamber ensemble groups for jazz musicians.
 This ensemble will provide students with an opportunity to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
 It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
 Registration by permission of instructor.
-This course may be repeated.
+Audition required.
+May be repeated for credit.

 Prerequisites: Audition required.